GrokSoft/PlexNotes/README.md

 *Please note the UI is not designed yet.
 It consists of several components that are being developed and tested.*

-The goal of the project is to have a way for family and friends that use my Plex media server to report any issues with the content.
+The goal of the project is to have a way for family and friends that use my ![alt text][plexVs] media server to report any issues with the content.
 Request new content, etc...

 * A list of available route paths can be found using the url: `api/routes`
     ~~~~